joe-shenouda/osint-tools/README.md

 - [Anonymous YouTube Playlists](https://neverducky.github.io/anonymous-youtube-playlists/) - A simple tool for generating a YouTube playlist that isn't tied to an account
 - [Vega Editor](https://vega.github.io/editor/#/) - create pie, charts and more through your browser
 - [DISA Code Template Generator](https://duncanford.github.io/disa-code-generator) - To purpose of this generator is to quickly create the content for all the separate five files you need to create a template DISA integration.
 Almost everything can be keyed from a single name: the name of the plugin
-- [Canary Tokens](http://canarytokens.org/generate) -You'll be familiar with web bugs, the transparent images which track when someone opens an email.
+- [Canary Tokens](https://canarytokens.org/generate) - You'll be familiar with web bugs, the transparent images which track when someone opens an email.
 They work by embedding a unique URL in a page's image tag, and monitoring incoming GET requests.
 Canarytokens helps track activity and actions on your network.
 - [explainshell.com](https://explainshell.com/) - write down a command-line to see the help text that matches each argument
 - [ShowTheDocs](http://showthedocs.com/) - showthedocs is a documentation browser that finds the relevant docs for your code.
 It works by parsing the code and connecting parts of it to their explanation in the docs
 - [osint-cli-tool-skeleton](https://pypi.org/project/osint-cli-tool-skeleton/) - OSINT cli tool skeleton
 - [Wifispc.com](https://wifispc.com/) - Free map of Wi-Fi passwords anywhere you go!
 - [Wiman](https://www.wiman.me/) - Seamless connections to millions mobile Free WiFi hotspots.
 - [Tool | path](https://learnmeabitcoin.com/tools/path/) - Search Bitcoin transactions, blocks, and addresses.
+- [VirusTotal](https://www.virustotal.com/) - Analyze suspicious files, domains, IPs and URLs to detect malware and other breaches
+- [Shodan](https://www.shodan.io/) - Search engine for Internet-connected devices
+- [Have I Been Pwned](https://haveibeenpwned.com/) - Check if your email or phone is in a data breach
+- [OSINT Framework](https://osintframework.com/) - Collection of various OSINT tools divided into categories
+- [Maltego](https://www.maltego.com/) - Interactive data mining tool that renders directed graphs for link analysis